Answers to Frequently Asked Questions: NIGMS Undergraduate and Predoctoral Cross-Disciplinary NRSA Training Programs (T32/T34)

 • Availability of funds.

-• Contributions to portfolio breadth and diversity as outlined in the NIGMS Strategic Plan [PDF].
+• Contributions to portfolio breadth as outlined in the NIGMS Strategic Plan [PDF].

 For more information visit NIGMS Funding Policies.